xiaolou86/shardeum-docs/docs/developer/deploying-to-shardeum/opcodes.md

 # Alphanet 1.0 Opcodes

 Shardeum is EVM-based, this means most opcodes should function identically to other EVM-based networks.
-Alphanet 1.0 will not support any block related opcodes, this is because Shardeum is blockless.
-These opcodes will be re-mapped and become operational in Alphanet 1.1.
+Shardeum Liberty 1.0 will not support any block related opcodes, this is because Shardeum is blockless.
+These opcodes will be re-mapped and become operational in Shardeum Liberty 1.1.

 ## Block Related Opcodes